jepsen-io/jepsen/doc/db.md

 INFO  jepsen.zookeeper - :n1 installing ZK 3.4.5+dfsg-2
 INFO  jepsen.zookeeper - :n5 installing ZK 3.4.5+dfsg-2
 INFO  jepsen.zookeeper - :n4 installing ZK 3.4.5+dfsg-2
-INFO  jepsen.core - nemesis done
-INFO  jepsen.core - Worker 1 starting
 ...
-INFO  jepsen.core - Everything looks good! ヽ(‘ー`)ノ

-{:valid? true, :configs ({:model {}, :pending []}), :final-paths ()}

-Ran 1 tests containing 1 assertions.
-0 failures, 0 errors.
 ```

-See how the version string `"3.4.5+dfsg-2"` was passed from
+See how the version string `"3.4.5+dfsg-2"` was passed from `zk-test` to `db`,
-`zookeeper_test.clj` to `zk-test`, and in turn passed to `db`, where it was
-*captured* by the `reify` object?
-This is how we *parameterize* Jepsen tests,
+where it was *captured* by the `reify` object?
+This is how we *parameterize*
-so the same code can test multiple versions or options.
-Note also that the
+Jepsen tests, so the same code can test multiple versions or options.
+Note also
-object `reify` returns closes over its lexical scope, *remembering* the value
+that the object `reify` returns closes over its lexical scope, *remembering*
-of `version`.
+the value of `version`.

 ## Installing the DB